MicrocontrollersDev/Alternatives/docs/latest/skytils.md

 ### Other

-* Always Sprint in Skyblock - Vanilla (go to Accessibility or Controls menu and turn the Sprinting mode to Toggle)
+* Always Sprint in Skyblock - Vanilla (go to Accessibility or Controls menu and turn the Sprinting mode to Toggle) + [Toggle Toggle Sprint](https://modrinth.com/mod/toggle-toggle-sprint)

 ### Hypixel